Hope Through Horticulture: Nurturing Plants And People

 Yes, while we are a wholesale grower, and we sell plants directly to landscapers and retail nurseries.
 The public can buy our plants at Growing Grounds Downtown.
 "GGD," as we call our store, is located at 956 Chorro Street between Palm and Monterey, and is open every day.
 For store hours, call (805) 544-4967.
-The Farm is open to the public on the 3rd Tuesday of the month from 11 a.m. to 4 p.m..
+The Farm is open to the public on the 2nd and 4th Tuesday of each month from 11 a.m. to 4 p.m..
 Regular retail prices apply.

 Where can I buy your plants?

 You can find our plants at several nurseries around San Luis Obispo County.
 Our plants all have a bright yellow tag in the pot with our flower logo.
 For a complete list of nurseries who buy plants from us, click here.